John MacKay (journalist): STV (1994–2026)

 He joined Scottish Television (now STV Central) in September 1994 as a reporter and presenter for the regional news programme Scotland Today and became a main anchor four years later, alongside Shereen Nanjiani.
 In 2006, Scotland Today was rebranded as the STV News at Six.
 MacKay served as the sole chief anchor and presented the main 6pm programme for Glasgow and the West and the lunchtime bulletin for the Central Scotland region.
 In October 2011, he became a presenter of STV's current affairs programme, Scotland Tonight, with MacKay presenting on alternate nights with Rona Dougall.

 MacKay has also presented and produced non-news programming for STV including the one-off documentary Sir Alex Ferguson: How to Win Games and Influence People and online content including the popular video blog The Real MacKay and the feature series Diary of a Pipe Band.

 In September 2018, STV announced it would merge its Glasgow and Edinburgh-based news programmes and relaunch a Central Scotland edition of STV News at Six, co-anchored by MacKay in Glasgow and Kelly Ann Woodland in Edinburgh.

 In April 2020, amid the COVID-19 pandemic, MacKay was furloughed by STV and took a break from presenting both STV News at Six and Scotland Tonight'.
-The North and Central editions of the STV News were merged to create one pan-regional news programme.
 MacKay and Kelly Ann Woodland returned to co-presenting the six o'clock news for Central Scotland in September 2020 In October 2024, the programme reverted to a single-anchor format with MacKay presenting from Wednesday to Friday.

 On 30 October 2025, MacKay announced he would be leaving STV in March 2026 to concentrate on his writing and other creative ventures.
+Mackay's final news broadcast for STV was on Friday 13 March 2026, bringing an end to his 32 year career with STV.